-Retired police officer Franklin Chu King-wai has been arrested and charged with assault for allegedly hitting a pedestrian with a baton during the 2014 pro-democracy Occupy protests.
+Retired police officer Frankly Chu King-wai has been arrested and charged with assault for allegedly hitting a pedestrian with a baton during the 2014 pro-democracy Occupy protests.

 A police spokesperson confirmed on Monday evening that a 57-year-old man has been charged with assault occasioning actual bodily harm.
 It said the man will appear before the West Kowloon Magistrates’ Courts on Friday.